rittothimothy/HL7-Flat-file-Validator/ReadME.txt

 How to run
 ----------
+Extract zip folder.

-Use command prompt and navigate to project 'HL7 Flat file Validator' .Type command 'dotnet run' in command prompt.
+Use command prompt and naviggate to solution file(.sln) containing folder and type command 'dotnet build' Use command prompt and navigate to project 'HL7 Flat file Validator' and type command 'dotnet run'

 Functional Reference